-Bachelor of Arts Degree in Philosophy and Religion Curriculum Summary
+Bachelor of Arts Degree in Philosophy and

+Religion

+a G

+Curriculum Summary

 Requirements Semester Credit Hours

 a.
-General Education 39
+General Education 46

 b.
 Major Requirements 24

 c.
 Major Electives 15

 d.
-Minor 18
+Minor/Electives 18

 e.
-Electives 24
+Restricted Electives 16

+f.
+Seminar 1

 Total Hours 120

-\Please note that Honors Students are required to complete seven hours of Honors Leadership Seminars as well as four hours of Honors Thesis Seminars that can be used as electives.
+Please note that Honors Students may graduate in 120 hours but are required to complete seven hours of Honors Leadership Seminars as well as four hours of Honors Thesis Seminars in additiona to all required hours outlined above in the Curriculum Summary for General Education and Major Requirements.

-The General Education curriculum consists of a distribution of 39 semester credit hours.
+The General Education curriculum consists of a distribution of 46 semester credit hours.
 See pages 41-46 for details.